hysonger/liblcthw/README.md

 using bstrlib https://github.com/websnarf/bstrlib

-worked on cygwin gcc; written by vscode & vim plugin
+worked on gcc (linux); written by vscode & vim plugin

 **IMPORTANT**: Comments are mostly written in Chinese